-As your child enters the final revision stage for their A-level chemistry course you may hear them talk about using mark schemes as part of their revision strategy with fellow students.
-They may tell you that they understood the question on their end of unit exam but that they didn’t put down what was in the mark scheme so the teacher marked it wrong.
-Or that they don’t get the concept so they will “just memorise the mark scheme” for the upcoming exam and hope that a similar question comes up on the exam.
+As you begin the final revision stage for your A-level chemistry course you may be considering using mark schemes as part of your revision strategy.
+You may have noticed that you understood the question on the unit exam but that you didn't put down what was in the mark scheme so the teacher marked it wrong.
+Or you may think that you don't get the concept so you will "just memorise the mark scheme" and hope that a similar question comes up on the exam.

-As a parent, are you concerned about how your child is using mark schemes as part of their revision strategy?
-Are you concerned that they seem to be completing a seemingly endless amount of past paper questions and not improving their grade in the course?
-Are you confused as to what value mark schemes have in your child’s revision for their upcoming exams?
+Are you concerned about how to use mark schemes as part of your revision strategy?
+Are you concerned that you seem to be completing a seemingly endless amount of past paper questions and not improving your grade in the course?
+Are you confused as to what value mark schemes have in your revision for your upcoming exams?

 Effective Study Techniques Used By A* Students